FelixReuthlinger/MistlandsSinglePlayer/README.md

 ## Hints

 * You can also use this modpack to do coop playing, but if you will join any server using this, it might not work ;)
+* You can toggle auto-picking items with "P + right shift"

 ## Change log

+* 1.1.0 -> ok, this was too easy, let's make it harder and less item drops
 * 1.0.6 -> several mod upgrades
 * 1.0.5 -> EL upgrade
 * 1.0.4 -> adjustments